bhavya121999/hello-world-docker-action/README.md

 ![1](https://user-images.githubusercontent.com/46423346/79722163-2fe58b80-8301-11ea-9a05-c504a865ce00.png)

-5. Commit something under app directory and push the changes to master.
+5. Commit something under the directory and push the changes to master.